marshall62/dmart-api/docs/instructions.md

   1. Add the high-res images to the /images folder
   1. run the rename_images utility  (and note what the files are renamed to)
   1. push the images to github
-  1. [TODO] add records to mongo db in MongoAtlas that point to these files in github.
+  1. [TODO build a tool] add records to mongo db in MongoAtlas that point to these files in github.
   1. that's it.

 I see that MongoAtlas has a read/write data API that allows me to modify the database from a locally running client (using curl for example).
 This will make it relatively easy to create a utility that I can use to put new records into mongo from my machine.
 See [https://docs.atlas.mongodb.com/api/data-api/]